sitegeist/git-hooks/README.md

 The `post-merge` hook solves this problem for `git checkout`, `git pull` as well as `git merge`.

-If the `package.json` or `composer.json` have been changed in the upstream, it will automatically run either `npm prune && npm update` or `composer install` so your local dependencies match the current checked out HEAD.
+If the `package.json` or `composer.json` have been changed in the upstream, it will automatically run either `npm prune && npm install` or `composer install` so your local dependencies match the current checked out HEAD.

 #### prepare-commit-msg
 > Reviews the commit message against the [guidelines](#guidelines).